Isaiah042/SQL_HW1/README.md

 The Inner join returns only the matching records from both the tables involved in the Join.
 Non-matching records are eliminated.
 Outer Join:
 The Outer Join retrieves the matching records as well as non-matching records from both the tables involved in the join in MySQL.

+(Inner and Outer Join use ON clauses while Cross Join doesn't!!!1)

+Advance joins:

 Cross Join:
 If two or more tables are combined with each other without any condition then we call it cross join in MySQL.
 In cross join, each record of a table is joins with each record of another table.

-(Inner and Outer Join use ON clauses while Cross Join doesn't!!!1)
+Natural Join:
+Associates columns of the SAME NAME in the joined tables with each other.
+Kinda of like INNER and LEFT OUTER JOIN the only difference is specifying the join cloumns is not needed.
+Self Join:
+Does as the name implies makes the table join into itself

 Inner Join